agoravoting/agora-ciudadana/INSTALL.md

     $ pip install -r dependencies.txt --upgrade

-In this step you might get the error "fatal error: Python.h: No such file or directory".
-This happens for example in ubuntu.
-To fix that, you need to install python2.7-dev package.
-In Ubuntu/Debian you can do that:

-    $ sudo apt-get install python2.7-dev

 After that, we need to configure the database (we use sqlite by default):

     $ ./manage.py syncdb --migrate

-If you get an error saying something about xapin not installed, you need to install the package python-xapian.
-In ubuntu it comes installed by default, in openSUSE you can install it by executing "sudo zypper install python-xapian".

 We use django haystack for searching, so we need to create the initial index: